equinor/fmu-dataio/docs/preparations.rst

     access: !include _access.yml
     stratigraphy: !include _stratigraphy.yml

-You are done with the first part!
-This is to a large degree a one-off thing, and you should not expect to have to do this again and again.
+**You are done with the first part!** We know this was boring and probably somewhat confusing.
+The good news is that this is to a large degree a one-off thing, and you should not expect to have to do this again and again.
+Perhaps never again!

 Workflow for creating case metadata
 -----------------------------------

+It is time to create the ERT workflow which will generate case metadata. **Case metadata** are metadata about the specific *case* you are running.
+A *case* in this context is a group of one or more ensembles, which will appear in the same folder structure on /scratch.
+Example: ``/scratch/<asset>/<user>/<CASE>/...``.

-For each FMU case, a set of metadata is generated and temporarily stored on /scratch/<case_directory>/share/metadata/fmu_results.yml.
+For each FMU case, a set of metadata is generated and stored on /scratch/<case_directory>/share/metadata/fmu_results.yml.
 The case metadata are read by individual export jobs, and, if you opt to upload data into Sumo, the case metadata are used to register the case.

-Case metadata are made by a hooked ERT workflow running ``PRE_SIMULATION``.
+Case metadata are made by a hooked (pre-sim) ERT workflow running ``PRE_SIMULATION``.

 To make this, first create the workflow file in ``ert/bin/workflows/xhook_create_case_metadata``.